-RESOLVED FURTHER THAT Mr. Meghraj Sohanlal Jain, Chairman Managing Director and Mr. Nilesh Jain, Executive Director and Chief Financial Officer and designated Officers of the and Company be are hereby severally/jointly authorised to make all filings including as regards the requisite listing application/ prospectus/ offer document/ registration statement, or any draft(s) thereof, or any amendments or supplements thereof, and of any other relevant documents with the Stock Exchanges (in India or abroad), the RBI, the SEBI, the Registrar Companies and such other authorities or institutions in India and/or abroad for this purpose and to do all such acts, deeds and things as may be necessary or incidental to give effect to the resolution above and the Common Seal of the Company be affixed wherever necessary.
+RESOLVED FURTHER THAT Mr. Meghraj Sohanlal Chairman Jain, Managing Director and Mr. Nilesh Jain, Executive Director and Chief Financial Officer and designated Officers of the be hereby Company and are severally/jointly authorised to make all filings including as regards the requisite listing application/ prospectus/ offer document/ registration statement, or any draft(s) thereof, or any amendments or supplements thereof, and of any other relevant documents with the Stock Exchanges (in India or abroad), the the SEBI, the Registrar Companies and such other authorities or institutions in India and/or abroad for this purpose and to do all such acts, deeds and things as may be necessary or incidental to give effect to the resolution above and the Common Seal of the Company be affixed wherever necessary.